Tips for a Successful Dinner Party Away

 The first two ‘snacks’ can be a little tricky and require exacting prep — but they are from the French Laundry cookbook so you’d expect them to be a little complex.
 They went wonderfully with cocktails as they’re basically fancy chips with individual dips.

-The soup is a dish from the brilliant Japanese-Australian chef Tetsuya Wakuda in Sydney, and can easily be made in advance — I like to make soups the day before the party.
+The soup is a dish from the first cookbook of the brilliant Japanese-Australian chef Tetsuya Wakuda in Sydney, and can easily be made in advance — I like to make soups the day before the party.
 We could get great Sevruga caviar for a fantastic price in Dubai back then.
 It was served in shot glasses — it’s a rich, decadent dish so you don’t want too much.

-The sea scallops with gnocchi, burnt butter and pine nuts is from another Sydney chef, Stefano Manfredi, who used to own the fine Bel Mondo Italian restaurant and now the new Balla.
+The sea scallops with gnocchi, burnt butter and pine nuts is from another Sydney chef, Stefano Manfredi, who used to own the fine Bel Mondo Italian restaurant.
 It’s quite a fast dish to put together at the last minute — apart from actually making the gnocchi, of course!
 If you’re prepped, it’s around five minutes to the table once the scallops start sizzling in the pan.
 By this time the guests want something a little more filling, but I just use three scallops and several pieces of gnocchi per person for this.
 It’s also rich, but hey, it was New Year’s Eve.

 The main course, crisp duck confit with warm potato and shallot salad and red wine and truffle reduction, is also an easy dish when prepped.
 The confit just requires reheating (pan and then to oven), the potatoes can be finished in the oven with the duck, and the red wine and truffle reduction can be made in advance.
 It also doesn’t require much assembly as it’s not a fussy-looking dish.